kindle12/Coding/README.md

 # Coding
-Various problems from interviewbit, codechef, hackerearth categorized by the data structure / algorithm it uses.
+Various problems from interviewbit, codechef, hackerearth categorized by the data structure / algorithm they use.